Kodaira-Spencer Anomalies with Stora-Zumino Method: Gelfand-Fuchs anomaly with polyforms

 So, we find

-which is the Stora-Zumino equation we want to solve, since $\de\,M\,R$ is a polyform of total degree three.
-Up to a sign, it is equal to the Gelfand-Fuchs cocycle we found before.
+which is the Stora-Zumino equation \eqref{SZeq} or \eqref{SZeqBis}, since $\de\,\mathcal{M}\,\mathcal{R}$ is a polyform of total degree three.
+Up to a sign, it is equal to the Gelfand-Fuchs cocycle in \eqref{GF_Anomaly}.

-In this way, we have obtained the Gelfand-Fuchs anomaly using an extension of the Stora-Zumino method, since we start from a vanishing invariant out of a \emph{nonhorizontal} curvature and we write it as a $\delta$ coboundary.
-In the two dimensional case, this is just an equivalent way of writing the unique possible ansatz in the $\delta$ cohomology; but in arbitrary even dimensions, the extension of this approach will be very powerful to produce cocycles in a very simple way.
-Notice also that $\de\,M\,R$ is the Abelian Chern polynomial of degree three and $R^2$ is the corresponding Abelian Pontryagin invariant.
+In this way, we have obtained the Gelfand-Fuchs anomaly using an extension of the Stora-Zumino method, since we started from a vanishing invariant out of a \emph{non-horizontal} curvature and we wrote it as a $\delta$-coboundary.
+In the two-dimensional case, this is just an equivalent way of writing the unique possible ansatz in the $\delta$-cohomology; but in arbitrary even dimensions, the extension of this approach will be very powerful to produce cocycles in a very simple way.
+Notice also that $\de\,\mathcal{M}\,\mathcal{R}$ is the abelian Chern polynomial of degree three and $\mathcal{R}^2$ is the corresponding abelian Pontryagin invariant.